megai2/d912pxy/README.md

   3. Exit the game and remove d912pxy/pck/shaders_cso.pck
   4. Install the regular version
   5. Run the game again and wait for the shaders to recompile (this will take some time)
-  6. If the error is not fixed post your issue on github with a description on how to reproduce the visual error
+  6. If the error is not fixed post your issue [here](https://github.com/megai2/d912pxy/issues/15) with a description on how to reproduce the visual error

 # Support developer